--g file.cm/o,a/
+-g file.cm/o, a, xs/

 Dynamically load the given file, which defines a custom documentation generator.
 See section 15.4.1.
-This option is supported by the ocamldoc command, but not by its native-code version ocamldoc.opt.
+This option is supported by the ocamldoc command (to load .cmo and .cma files) and by its native-code version ocamldoc.opt (to load .cmxs files).
+If the given file is a simple one and does not exist in the current directory, then ocamldoc looks for it in the custom generators default directory, and in the directories specified with optional -i options.